ZenVoich/test/README.md

 ```

 ## Async tests
-If there are `await`'s in your tests, use functions from `mo:test/async`.
+If there are `await`s in your tests, use functions from `mo:test/async`.

 ```motoko
 import {test; suite} "mo:test/async";